 Love this sourdough soft pretzel recipe?
 Check out my delicious recipes for sourdough bagels and sourdough bialy.

-Bread flour: High protein flour is essential for chewy pretzels, do not substitute another type of flour
+Bread flour: High protein flour is essential for chewy pretzels, do not substitute all-purpose flour or your pretzels will turn out wrinkly.

 Barley malt syrup: An unrefined sweetener made from barley, it adds a delicious malty flavor to these pretzels.
 Substitute molasses or brown sugar.